 - Shigella dysenteriae

-Aside from its antibacterial and antiviral properties, peppermint is also considered a moderate fungicide against against Candida albicans, Aspergillus albus and dermatophytic fungi which causes athlete’s foot and ringworm.
+Aside from its antibacterial and antiviral properties, peppermint is also considered a moderate fungicide against Candida albicans, Aspergillus albus and dermatophytic fungi which causes athlete’s foot and ringworm.

 Peppermint oil is an effective and safe herbicide, making it a natural pest control agent.

 Inflammation is the root cause of many chronic diseases.
 Therefore, significant attention is given by the scientific community to finding organic alternatives to inflammation.
-Peppermint is one of the more popular herbs studied its anti-inflammatory properties.
+Peppermint is one of the more popular herbs studied for its anti-inflammatory properties.

-The antioxidant and anti-inflammatory characteristics of the terpenes present in the plant may be the reason behind the popularity of peppermint for headaches and migraines.
+The antioxidant and anti-inflammatory characteristics of the terpenes present in the plant may be the reason behind the popularity of this herb for headaches and migraines.
 As it relaxes the body, it increases the blood flow and possibly eases pain.
 In fact, a study among migraine patients showed that the application of peppermint for headaches is more effective than 1000 mg of acetaminophen.

-Peppermint for IBS and other Gastrointestinal Symptoms
+For IBS and other Gastrointestinal Symptoms

 Before IBS was ever explained or discovered, peppermint had already been used in traditional medicine as a tonic for preventing gas, relieving spasms, and alleviating stomachache.
 Traditionally, it has been a go-to remedy for cholera, diarrhea, flu, and nervous disorders.